 ICS is often the place to go in Pima County for those who have nowhere else to turn.
 Our programs enable seniors and people with disabilities to stay safe and independent in their homes.
 We also assist individuals and families facing food hardship, job loss and financial crisis regain stability and gather the resources to move forward to self-sufficiency.

 At its onset in 1985, ICS served several hundred people a year.
 Today, community need and our services are growing profoundly.
-ICS presently provides more than 73,000 services to over 36,500 people each year.
+ICS presently provides services to nearly 41,000 people each year.
 From a nutritious meal for a low-income senior or family in financial distress, to job counseling that helps an out-of-work breadwinner regain sustainable employment.
 From rides to the doctor’s office, to assistance with mail, bills or small home repairs for clients who can no longer see or achieve mobility, ICS meets essential needs in very practical ways.

 Responsibility and Accountability

 As a vital part of the social services network in Pima County, ICS remains focused on efficient operation and management.
 Thanks to our wonderful volunteers who give so freely of their time and talents, our administrative/fundraising costs average less than 15% of our expenses, substantially less than the 20-25% average for non-profits nationally.
 In 2016, Charity Navigator awarded ICS its highest four-star rating for the seventh year in a row for financial management and efficient service delivery.
 You can read our Charity Navigator report here.